-The minimum system stack size required by embOS is about 136 bytes (stack check & profiling build).
+The embOS system executes in supervisor mode.
+The minimum system stack size required by embOS is about 140 bytes (stack check & profiling build).
 However, since the system stack is also used by the application before the start of multitasking (the call to OS_Start()), and because software-timers and C-level interrupt handlers also use the system-stack, the actual stack requirements depend on the application.
 The size of the system stack can be changed by modifying the stack size define in your linker file.
-We recommend a minimum stack size of 136 bytes.
+We recommend a minimum stack size of 256 bytes for the CSTACK.